wordswords/dotfiles/README.md

 directory.
 15. Use `ref <jira issue number, no prefix>` to open firefox with the details of that issue.
-16. Use `lookup <jira issue number, with prefix>` to print the jira-cli ticket summary of that issue on the command line.
+16. Use `lookup <jira issue number, no prefix>` to print the jira-cli ticket summary of that issue on the command line.

 ## VIM Key bindings